Coccidia: Taxonomy

 The order Eucoccidiorida is divided into two suborders.
 These two groups differ in their sexual development: syzygy for Adeleorina and independent gametes for Eimeriorina.

 The first suborder, Adeleorina, comprises coccidia of invertebrates and the coccidia that alternate between blood-sucking invertebrates and various vertebrates; this group includes Haemogregarina and Hepatozoon.
 There are seven families in this suborder.

-The second suborder, Eimeriorina, comprises coccidia of a variety of coccidia many of form cysts.
+The second suborder, Eimeriorina, comprises a variety of coccidia, many of which form cysts.
 A number of genera, including Toxoplasma and Sarcocystis, infect vertebrates.

 Coccidiosis

 Transmission

 Infected animals spread spores called oocysts in their stool.
 The oocysts mature, called sporulation.
 When another animal passes over the location where the feces were deposited, it may pick up the spores, which it then ingests when grooming itself.
 Mice may ingest the spores and become infected.
 When another animal eats the mouse, it becomes infected.

 Some species of coccidia are transmissible to humans, including toxoplasma and cryptosporidium.